greydanus/greydanus.github.io/2022-05-18-studying-growth.md

   <img src="/assets/studying-growth/gnomons.jpeg">
 </div>

 One of the most famous products of gnomonic growth is the nautilus shell.
-In this shell, the gnomons grow with such regularity that its overall shape can be modeled with a simple Fibonacci sequence.
+In this shell, the gnomons grow with such regularity that the overall shape can be modeled with a simple Fibonacci sequence.
 The elegance and simplicity of the pattern makes it an interesting testbed for NCA.

 <div class="imgcap_noborder" style="display: block; margin-left: auto; margin-right: auto; width:100%; min-width:300px">
   <img src="/assets/studying-growth/nautilus_photo.jpeg">